 Myrna writes a monthly photo essay in the Red Deer Advocate and is a columnist for Nature Alberta and The Gardener.
 She has authored/co-authored several scientific publications and has written several books.

 Myrna has traveled extensively (always with her cameras) and is especially interested in photographing — and sharing her love for — Alberta wildlife and wild places.
 She is in demand as a speaker and enjoys mountain biking, kayaking, snowshoeing, and spending time at her cabin.

 Interested in booking this trip with Myrna Pearman as host?
 Scroll to the August 2024 dates on the booking calendar to find your date.

 Backcountry ride to Sundance Lodge

-The adventure starts by meeting at 9:30am at Warner Stables, where you can park your vehicle for free for the duration of the trip.
+The adventure starts by meeting at 9:30am at Banff Trail Riders Stables, where you can park your vehicle for free for the duration of the trip.
 You’ll meet your personable expert guides, fellow riders and the horse we have specifically chosen for you.
 Your horse will know just where to step even on the most precarious of trails, so you can trust them to get you where you are going.